Skip to main content

 Like AWD systems, 4WD is designed to maximize traction front and rear.
 But 4WD systems tend to be more robust than AWD ones and can generally handle more rugged terrain.
 And they, too, come in two types: full-time and part-time.

 Traditional 4WD systems have a two-speed transfer case with high- and low-range modes that can be selected by the driver, either with an electronic switch or a mechanical lever.
-The low-range setting multiplies torque to provide superior control and grunt in low-speed off-road environments.
-The high-range setting is useful for less challenging off-road scenarios as well as slippery on-road conditions, such as packed snow, ice, loose sand or gravel.
+The low-range setting multiplies torque to provide superior control and grunt in low-speed off-road environments, such as climbing rocks or powering through deep mud.
+The high-range setting is useful for less challenging off-road scenarios as well as slippery on-road conditions, such as packed snow, ice, loose sand and gravel.

 Full-time 4WD

 Full-time 4WD operates as a full-time AWD system does, with all four wheels receiving power on a continuous basis.
-Late-model Toyota Land Cruisers are a good example — they send power to both the front and the rear by default, so there is no standard two-wheel-drive mode (unlike typical 4x4 trucks with their part-time systems), but there's also a selectable low range for the really tough off-road stuff.
+Late-model Toyota Land Cruisers and Land Rovers are good examples — they send power to both the front and the rear by default, so there is no standard two-wheel-drive mode (unlike typical 4x4 trucks with their part-time systems).
+But there's also a selectable low range for the really tough off-road stuff.
 In some designs, the driver may have the additional option of controlling how power is apportioned to the front and rear axles through selectable modes and locking differentials.

 Part-time 4WD